-(A) A Vice-Chair of the Natural Gas Advisory Committee may be appointed from Council staff by the Council's Executive Director.

-(B) The Vice-Chair will perform the duties of the Chair of the Committee in the absence of the Chair, and such other duties as the Chair of the Committee may assign.

-- 11. Rules: The advisory committee rules approved and adopted by the Council on March 17, 1982, as amended from time to time, will apply to the Natural Gas Advisory Committee to the extent such matters are not covered in this Charter. - 12.
-Estimated Frequency of Committee Meetings: The Chair of the Natural Gas Advisory Committee, after consultation with the Management Officer, or his or her designee, will call meetings as necessary.
-All meetings will be open to the public, unless closed pursuant to 5 U.S.C. §552b(c).
+- (A) A Vice-Chair of the System Analysis Advisory Committee may be appointed from Council staff by the Council's Executive Director. - (B) The Vice-Chair will perform the duties of the Chair of the Committee in the absence of the Chair, and such other duties as the Chair of the Committee may assign. - 11.
+Rules: The advisory committee rules approved and adopted by the Council on March 17, 1982, as amended from time to time, will apply to the System Analysis Advisory Committee to the extent such matters are not covered in this Charter. - 12.
+Estimated Frequency of Committee Meetings: The Chair of the System Analysis Advisory Committee, after consultation with the Management Officer, or his or her designee, will call meetings as necessary.
+Allmeetings will be open to the public, unless closed pursuant to 5 U.S.C. §552b(c).
 Timely notice of meetings, including agendas, will be made.
 Interested persons may attend Committee meetings and appear before or file statements with the Committee pursuant to the Council's advisory committee rules and subject to such other rules as the Council may prescribe. - 13.
-Reimbursement of Expenses: For purposes of attending Committee meetings, tThe Council will may reimburse public-members of the Natural Gas Advisory Committee for travel, including per diem in lieu of subsistence, in accordance with the Council's travel regulations-policy for contractors and advisory committee members, for the purpose of attending Committee meetings and as authorized by 5 U.S.C. §5703.
-The Executive Director shall determine who public members are may receive reimbursement. - 14.
-Duration: The Natural Gas Advisory Committee will terminate two years from the date this Charter is adopted unless renewed in accordance with the Federal Advisory Committee Act.
+Reimbursement of Expenses: For purposes of attending Committee meetings, the Council may reimburse members of the System Analysis Advisory Committee for travel, including per diem in lieu of subsistence in accordance with the Council's travel policy for contractors and as authorized by 5 U.S.C. §5703.
+The Executive Director shall determine who may receive reimbursement. - 14.
+Duration: The System Analysis Advisory Committee will terminate two years from the date this Charter sadopted, unless renewed in accordance with the Federal Advisory Committee Act.

-This charter for the Natural Gas Advisory Committee was approved and adopted at a duly called meeting of the Northwest Power and Conservation Council on, June 167-178, 2020.
+This Charter for the Conservation Resources Advisory Committee was approved and adopted at aduly noticed meeting of the Northwest Power and Conservation Council on June 15, 2022.